grscheller/neovim-notes/notes/10-RegularExpressions.md

 ```

 According to this Linux man page, POSIX.2 refers to "*extended regular
-expresions*" as both "*modern regular expresions*" and "*egrep regular
+expressions*" as both "*modern regular expressions*" and "*egrep regular
 expressions*."
 It also refers to "*simple regular expressions*" as
 "*obsolete regular expressions*" and "*basic regular expressions*" as
 "*ed regular expressions*."